• Skip to primary navigation

 January 24, 2023 by Abbey Woods

 Listen, we all want to find our forever families in Greek Life.
-This Top 5 list will help give you more insight on the (intimidating) process!
+This Top 5 list will help give you more insight into the (intimidating) process!

 #5: No, it’s not like ‘Bama Rush